ayanalamMOON/Time-Table-Generotor-Final/docs/Frontend.md

 ### `Timetable.jsx`

 The `Timetable.jsx` component displays the generated timetable.
 It fetches the timetable data from the backend and renders it in a calendar view.

+### `UserRegistration.jsx`

+The `UserRegistration.jsx` component provides a form for user registration.
+It allows users to create a new account by entering their details.

+### `UserLogin.jsx`

+The `UserLogin.jsx` component provides a form for user login.
+It allows users to log in to their account by entering their credentials.

+### `RoleBasedAccessControl.jsx`

+The `RoleBasedAccessControl.jsx` component provides an interface for managing role-based access control.
+It allows administrators to assign roles and permissions to users.